Clamentos/FabRISC/src/spec/Section4.typ

         comment([

             Memory synchronization is extremely important in order to make shared memory communication even work at all.
 The problem arises when a pool of data is shared among different processes or threads that compete for resources and concurrent access to this pool might result in erroneous behavior and must, therefore, be arbitrated.
 This zone is called "critical section" and special atomic primitives can be used to achieve this protection.
 Many different instruction families can be chosen such as "test-and-set", "read-modify-write" and others.
 I decided to provide in the ISA the compare-and-swap instruction as it's very popular and is a classic.
 It has the useful property of guaranteeing that at least one thread will successfully execute the operation.
-It doesn't obviously protect from deadlocks or livelocks as they are a symptom of erroneous code. `CAS` also suffers from the "ABA" problem since it detects changes by looking at the data only.
-The solution to this is to use `VCAS`, which is a more sophisticated version of the former, taking into account a version counter that is incremented at each successful execution.
+It doesn't obviously protect from deadlocks or livelocks as they are a symptom of erroneous code and also suffers from the "ABA" problem since it detects changes by looking at the data only.

             Another valid option would be to use the `LL` & `SC` pair commonly found in many RISC ISAs.
 I decided not to go this route since the pair, even though it doesn't suffer from the ABA problem, it doesn't guarantee forward progress unless additional restrictions are placed (see "constrained" / "unconstrained" `LL` & `SC` sequences in RISC-V).

             FabRISC also provides a small set of simple read-modify-write type operations, which can ease the implementation of lock-free datastructures and algorithms allowing for better scaling when thread contention is high.

             Lastly i decided to also provide basic hardware transactional memory support because, in some situations, it can yield great performance compared to "pessimistic" solutions without losing atomicity.
-This is completely optional and up to the hardware designers to implement or not simply because it can complicate the design by a fair bit, especially the caching and coherence subsystem.
+This is, naturally, completely optional and up to the hardware designers to implement or not simply because it can complicate the design by a fair bit, especially the caching and coherence subsystem.
 Transactional memory seems to be promising in improving performance and ease of implementation when it comes to shared memory programs, but debates are still ongoing to decide which exact way of implementing is best.
-I chose to go with a very liberal approach that aborts only at commit or during a checkpoint, as opposed to aborting as soon as a failure is detected via exceptions.
+I chose to go with a very liberal approach that aborts only at commit or during a checkpoint, as opposed to aborting as soon as a failure is detected via exceptions or events.
 This is simpler to implement in both the specification (i tried and there were so many edge cases, i ended up scrapping it) and the hardware and can provide a higher transaction completion percentage at the expense of a higher retry latency.
         ])
     ),